 Coping with bereavement

-You're probably reading this information because someone close to you has died recently.
-Coping with loss can be extremely hard and you may find that you’re dealing with lots of different feelings, finding it hard to process them and having difficulties moving on.
+Coping with the death of a loved one can be extremely hard.
+You may be dealing with lots of different emotions, finding it hard to process them and having difficulties moving on.

-What can I do to cope with my feelings after losing my loved one?
+How can I cope with my feelings after the death of my loved one?

 Grief can make you feel many different things.
 It's important to remember that these feelings are not bad or wrong.
 They are a normal part of bereavement, and there are no quick answers to how you might be feeling.

 Feeling fearful and anxious is natural – your familiar world has been turned upside down.
 You may feel that you have little control over your life, your thoughts and emotions.
 This is likely to make you feel vulnerable and afraid.
 But as you get used to coping, in time, you will begin to feel more capable of dealing with your changed circumstances.

 Something that might help: If you are feeling overwhelmed by fearful thoughts or anxiety, it could help to talk to someone about how you are feeling.
 It can take a lot of courage to admit you're struggling, but don't keep it to yourself.
 Read our section below on where to go for support and help.

 Coping with emptiness and depression

 Feelings of depression and emptiness can hit you when the reality of the death begins to sink in.
 Although it may feel almost unbearable at the time, this seems to be a period when some inner healing takes place.
 Afterwards, people say they feel lighter, more in control of their lives and better able to look forward.